solislemuslab/PhyloDiamond.jl/README.md

 ## Overview

-`PhyloDiamond.jl` is a [Julia](http://julialang.org/) package for ultrfast learning of 4-node hybridization cycles in phylogenetic networks using algebraic invariants.
+`PhyloDiamond.jl` is a [Julia](http://julialang.org/) package for ultrafast learning of 4-node hybridization cycles in phylogenetic networks using algebraic invariants.

 Input data:
-- A concordance factor table
+- A concordance factor table, or
 - A file containing gene trees

 ## Usage

-`PhyloDiamond.jl` is a julia package, so the user needs to install julia, and then install the package.
+`PhyloDiamond.jl` is a Julia package, so the user needs to first install Julia, and then install the package.

+To install Julia, follow the instructions in [here](https://julialang.org/downloads/).

 To install the package, type inside Julia:
 ```julia